PasanakuOnchain/docs/whitepaper/07-membership-nft.md

 > **Planned (not deployed)**
 >
 > A future version might allow transferable membership or fractional pool shares.
 That would require new contract logic and is **not** current behavior.
 Until then, document transfers as reverting.
+Rationale for soulbound design: [ADR-0004](../adr/0004-soulbound-membership-receipt.md).

 ---